noquark/wormholes/README.md

 ## Features

-- **Fast**.
-Create millions of links within minute.
+- ⚡️ **Lightning Fast** : Create millions of short links in minutes.
-- **Easy to use**.
-With unified mode, run everything except databases in a single image.
+- 🤖 **Unified Mode** : Run everything except databases in a single image for streamlined operations and easy management.
-- **Scalable**.
-With distributed mode, run multiple instances of creator, and redirector.
+- 🚀 **Distributed Mode** : Run multiple instances of everything except the generator for scalability and high performance.
-- **Analytics**.
-Detailed Events are stored in TimescaleDB.
-Dashboard is WIP.
+- 📊 **Powerful Analytics** : Gain valuable insights of your audience with detailed event tracking and analytics, stored in TimescaleDB.

 ## Getting Started